carloscinelli/sensemakr/vignettes/sensemakr.md

                          group_list = list(c("farmer_dar","herder_dar")))
 ```

-The resulting group variables will be named as the first variable name followed by the second variable name with a comma in between, i.e. `farmer_dar,herder_dar`.
+The resulting grouped variables will be named as the first variable name followed by the second variable name with a comma in between, i.e. `farmer_dar,herder_dar`.
 We can see the resulting benchmarks for this grouped variable (and `village`, which remains grouped) as in,

 ```r